hakngrow/mern_tutorials_backend/README.md

 ![Connect application](/public/images/connect_application.jpg)

 To connect our `node.js` application to the MongoDB Atlas, we need a connection string.
+A connection string is used to identify the server instance and database to connect to.
+Also specified in the string, are connection parameters like the login details and driver.
+To learn more about connection strings, [click here](https://www.sciencedirect.com/topics/computer-science/connection-string).

 ![Copy your connection string](/public/images/connection_string.jpg)